 It seems our latest PhD student Jonathan Shepherd is continuing his wandering ways, finding a way to duck back to Europe for some *cough* skiing research, read on to hear his story…

-Between the 8th and 13th of March the International Society for Skiing Safety (ISSS – http://www.isss2015.com/ ) held their 21st congress in the spectacular San Vito di Cadore, Cortina, Italy.
-The event was preceded by the 5th International Sports engineering Association (ISEA) winter school which ran from the 4th until the 8th.
+Between the 8th and 13th of March, the International Society for Skiing Safety (ISSS – http://www.isss2015.com/ ) held their 21st congress in the spectacular San Vito di Cadore, Cortina, Italy.
+The event was preceded by the 5th International Sports Engineering Association (ISEA) winter school which ran from the 4th until the 8th.

 The winter school attendees comprised of 35 students from 12 different universities from all parts of the globe.
 In addition many senior researchers and industry partners also joined the group engage in the unique opportunity to engage in on-snow field research on the stunning San Vito slopes.
 The 9 research projects that were on offer to students crossed all parts of winter sports engineering with projects focused on biomechanics, equipment mechanics and classification of performance.
-Giving participants the rare chance to send an fully instrumented dummy hurtling down a ski slope or the oppurtinty to use inertial sensor based motion capture system in conjuction with an instrumented snowboard to assess landing mechanics and the impact of jump design.
+Giving participants the rare chance to send a fully instrumented dummy hurtling down a ski slope or the opportunity to use inertial sensor based motion capture system in conjunction with an instrumented snowboard to assess landing mechanics and the impact of jump design.
 These projects and the required testing equipment was made possible with the aid of terrific industry partners, the San Vito snow resort management and the ISEA winter school organising committee.
-This meant each of the groups got to use the latest cutting edge technologies in ecologically valid testing conditions ensuring not only great data outputs but terrific hands-on experience for each of the participants.
+This meant each of the groups got to use the latest cutting-edge technologies in ecologically valid testing conditions ensuring not only great data outputs but a terrific hands-on experience for each of the participants.

-As well as traditional seminar sessions the location of the conference allowed conference delegates to get hands on including an on-snow in a morning of field workshop, I got the chance to try my hand at alpine touring as well as disability sit skiing.
+As well as traditional seminar sessions the location of the conference allowed conference delegates to get hands-on including an on-snow in a morning of field workshop, I got the chance to try my hand at alpine touring as well as disability sit skiing.

-The conference was full of great social occasions too highlights including traditional performances from local choirs and dancing groups, sampling mountain food from the area, a picture perfect day skiing at Cortina d’Ampezzo and the final conference banquet.
+The conference was full of great social occasions too highlights including traditional performances from local choirs and dance groups, sampling mountain food from the area, a picture perfect day skiing at Cortina d’Ampezzo and the final conference banquet.

 My sincere gratitude is extended to Professor Nicola Petrone, his team from the University of Padova, and the ISSS board for their excellent organisation of both the congress and the winter school- what a thoroughly unique experience!
 I look forward to reuniting with everyone at the 22nd congress to be held 10th to 16th of April 2017 in Innsbruck.